MaxAbernethy/vscode-vcalc/README.md

 * There are some operators that treat a vector4 (a, b, c, d) as the plane ax + by + cz + d = 0:
     * The **plane** operator takes a vector3 direction and a vector3 position, and returns the plane through that point with normal in that direction.
     * The **planeDistance** operator takes a vector3 position and a vector4 plane, and returns the point's signed distance to the plane.
 * Vector operators try to "just work" when the vectors are the wrong length.
-For instance, if you use **cross** or **plane** with a vector4, it will just use the first three components rather than failing.
+For instance, if you use **cross**, **plane**, or **angle** with a vector4, it will just use the first three components rather than failing.